 In the recent book, Death and the Afterlife, Samuel Scheffler offer two imaginative thought experiments in an attempt to understand our attitudes toward death and meaning.

 In the first, the doomsday scenario, we are asked to imagine that we will live out our normal lifespan, but that thirty days after our deaths an asteroid will destroy the earth and all life on it.
-Needless to say most of us would find this a depressing prospect, independent of the fact that we would not die prematurely.
-Scheffler argues that this shows that the lives of others after our own deaths, what he calls the “collective afterlife,” matter more to us than we ordinarily think, and that our individual survival matters less to us than we normally suppose.
+Needless to say, most of us would find this a depressing prospect, independent of the fact that we would not die prematurely.
+Scheffler argues that this shows that the lives of others who live on after we die, what he calls the “collective afterlife,” matter more to us than we ordinarily think and that our individual survival matters less to us than we normally suppose.

 In the second, the infertility scenario, we again live out our normal lives but must do so with the knowledge that the species is infertile.
-With the last human death, humanity dies will die.
+With the last human death, humanity dies out.
 Scheffler argues that this knowledge would demoralize us, undermining our attempt to live happy lives.
-Again we see that the collective afterlife is much more important to us than we usually realize.
+Again we see that the collective afterlife is more important to us than we usually realize.

 the coming into existence of people we do not know and love matters more to us than our own survival and the survival of the people we do know and love. . . .
 This is a remarkable fact which should get more attention than it does in thinking about the nature and limits of our personal egoism.